-The Bank is exposed to foreign exchange rate risk through both its foreign exchange trading and its structural positions.
+The Group is exposed to foreign exchange rate risk through both its foreign exchange structural positions.
 Foreign exchange rate risk is managed by appropriate trading limits and stop loss parameters determined by ALCO and approved by its Board Executive committee.
-ASBB's structural balance sheet positions is reviewed regularly by ALCO in accordance with the Bank's strategic plans and managed on a dynamic basis by the Treasury hedging such exposures, as appropriate.
+The Group's consolidated structural balance sheet positions are reviewed regularly by ALCO in accordance with the Group's strategic plans and managed on a dynamic basis by the Treasury hedging such exposures, as appropriate.